Denodo AI SDK - User Manual

 - A Denodo 9.0.5 or higher (either Express or Enterprise Plus license is required) instance, with cache enabled.

-Once you have installed the prerequisites, you will proceed by creating the Python virtual environment and installing the required dependencies.
+Once you have installed the correct environment, you will proceed by creating the Python virtual environment and installing the required dependencies.
 The steps are the same for both Windows and Linux, unless otherwise specified.

 First, we have to move to the AI SDK root directory: